USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `CTM_OCEAN_CHEM [default: True]`<a id=CTM_SS_AERO></a>
     Use Online Sea Spray Aerosol emissions and Halogen ozone chemistry.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#sea-spray) for further information.
--   `CTM_WB_DUST [default: False]`<a id=CTM_WB_DUST></a>
-    Setting to calculate online windblown dust emissions in CCTM.
-Setting this variable to Y also enables the option to provide additional gridded landuse input files beyond the land use information contained in the MCIP files.
-Whether or not additional landuse information is provide and, if yes, whether that additional landuse information is provided in one or two files is controlled by the environment variable CTM_WBDUST_BELD.
-See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#wind-blown-dust) for further information.
-- `CTM_WBDUST_BELD [default: UNKNOWN]`<a id=CTM_WBDUST_BELD></a>
-     Landuse database for identifying dust source regions; ignore if CTM_WB_DUST = FALSE
-    - BELD3: Use BELD3 landuse data for windblown dust calculations.
-The user needs to specify the DUST_LU_1 and DUST_LU_2 files described in [Chapter 4](../CMAQ_UG_ch04_model_inputs.md).
-These files typically are available for North American domains only.
-    - UNKNOWN: Use landuse information provided by MCIP for windblown dust calculations
 -   `CTM_LTNG_NO [default: Y]`<a id=CTM_LING_NO></a>
     Y/N setting to activate lightning NO emissions.
 Setting this variable to Y requires additional variables to define the configuration of the lightning NO emissions calculation.
 See the settings for `LTNGNO`, `LTNGPARAMS`, `NLDN_STRIKES`, and `LTNGDIAG` below.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#lightning-no) for further information.
 -   `KZMIN [default: Y]`<a id=KZMIN></a>